These are the questions you should be asking at the end of a job interview

 And for more hiring advice, take a look at our expert guide to the recruitment process.

-Check out our other guides to answering interview questions:
+Check out our other guides for preparation and answering interview questions:

 Lucy Nixon profile